JonathonFry/iamjonfry/content/post/advent-of-code-kotlin.md

 Kotlin is a JVM language that has 100% interop with Java.
 This means that it can be used to develop for Android.

 I had some time over the Christmas period to play about with Kotlin and loved it.
 I found it a breath of fresh air coming from the usual verbosity of Java.
 I worked on some of the [adventofcode.com](http://adventofcode.com/) challenges using Kotlin as a way to learn the language.
-I didn't complete all the challenges, interest seemed to fizzle when the Christmas booze ran out, however the code is up on github [here](https://github.com/JonathonFry/AdventOfCode).
+I didn't complete all the challenges, interest seemed to fizzle when the Christmas booze ran out, however the code is up on GitHub [here](https://github.com/JonathonFry/AdventOfCode).

 *Spoiler alert - It's not idomatic Kotlin code..at all.*